d1shs0ap/copyright-infringement-attacks/README.md

 ## Appendix D : circumventing detection

 To create poisons that circumvent detection, set `loss = feature_similarity_loss + noise_loss + reconstruction_loss` in `create_poison.py`.

+## Appendix E : additional experiments on disguised style

+The based images and corresponding target images are provided at `poison/appendix_style_clipped/`.
+(`/base_images` contains all the base images used, `/target_images` contains all corresponding target images used, `/poison_clipped_output` includes some demo results)